rOpenGov/onboarding/README.md

 # onboarding
-Material related to incoming packages and proposals
+Material related to incoming packages and proposals.

+To propose a new package under rOpenGov, please open an issue in this repository.